 - Batman Gambit: Sarda has been secretly making the Light Warriors stronger so that he could show them how insignificant they are when their upgrades fail to save them from his wrath.
 This was all in retribution for having his younger self irreversibly and unbelievably traumatized by Black Mage multiple times.
 And also because the other Light Warriors did nothing to stop him from doing it.

-- Battle Aura: Black Mage, after absorbing the evil of the fiends.
+- Black Mage, after absorbing the evil of the fiends.
 Later, he lost it after destroying the Temple of Fiends.
 Then Sarda got it.

 - Battle Discretion Shot: Used many times, with the action (usually Fighter beating up a villain or Black Mage beating up a bystander) shown offpanel for comic effect, and taken to its ultimately absurd conclusion in the Final Battle with Chaos.

-- Beleaguered Assistant: Both Princess Sara and Left-Hand Man Gary to King Steve.
+- Beleaguered Assistant: Both Princess Sara and Left-Hand Man Gary are hyper-competent to moronic King Steve.